learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 However, it requires experience to tweak these tools in exactly the right way, and they can't prevent every security breach either.

-> Linux containers (which are used in Kubernetes) provide some form of isolation, but this isolatinon is not as as strong as, for example, the one provided by virtual machines (VMs).
+> Linux containers (which are used in Kubernetes) provide some form of isolation, but this isolation is not as strong as, for example, the one provided by virtual machines (VMs).
 A process running in a container is still an ordinary process running on the same kernel as the processes in other containers.

 _In summary, if you have very security-sensitive apps, running them in a shared cluster with other apps might not be ideal._